 Deuteronomy 16:16 “Three times a year all your males shall appear before the LORD your God at the place that he will choose: at the Feast of Unleavened Bread, at the Feast of Weeks, and at the Feast of Booths.
 They shall not appear before the LORD empty-handed.

-Paul and his associates are acknowledging, observing, and keeping the High Sabbath Feast of God that mainstream theology calls a “ceremonial” Law (in the time line of the ‘Book of Acts’, it is logically the Feast of Booths).
-If Paul really taught the Law of Moses was abolished why would he care about the “so-called-ceremonial” Feast Laws, it’s not a “so-called-moral Law”?
-If he is teaching the nations/gentiles at large that the Law of Moses is done away with, why did he openly proclaim that he intended to keep this Law?
+The apostle Paul and his associates are acknowledging, observing, and keeping the High Sabbath Feast of God that mainstream theology calls a “ceremonial” Law; (in the time line of the ‘Book of Acts’, it is logically the Feast of Booths).
+If Paul really taught the Law of Moses was abolished why would he care about the Feast Laws; it’s not a “so-called-moral Law”?
+If he was teaching the nations/gentiles, that the Law of Moses was done away with, why did he openly proclaim that he intended to keep this Law?
 According to today’s mainstream Christian system Paul had “supposedly” been telling others to denounce this Law as obsolete and abolished.?.?

-Now, since Paul is observing this Feast of the LORD…
+Now, since the apostle Paul observed this Feast of the LORD…

 1 Corinthians 4:16 I urge you, then, be imitators of me.